TRM-coding/Huffman-Compress/README.md

 Huffman Compress Project based on terminal instead of Gui

 ## Introduction
+If you just want to try this program,you can download main.exe . main.exe should be run in the fold that you want to place your compress data,it will save compressed file in current directory

 after Compile,command list will guide  you to use this small but Inefficient tool.
 This program is only a practice during school time.you can import it for study or secondary development.**But please not c-v it and submitted in your homework!**